 Our contractual obligations principally arise from operating leases primarily related to our leased facilities in Redwood City, California.
-There have been no significant changes in our payments due under contractual obligations, compared to those disclosed in our Annual Report on Form 10-K for the year ended December 31, 2015.
+During the three months ended June 30, 2016, the Company entered into a new manufacture and supply agreement that resulted in total additional commitments up to \$1.8 million with payment to be made in December 2022 or after.
+There have been no other material changes in our payments due under contractual obligations, compared to those disclosed in our Annual Report on Form 10-K for the year ended December 31, 2015.